Actively Recruiting

 You may qualify if you...

-- Diagnosis of major depressive disorder OR obsessive-compulsive disorder (DSM-V criteria)
+- Diagnosis of major depressive disorder or obsessive-compulsive disorder based on DSM-V criteria

-- Hamilton Depression Rating Scale score greater than or equal to 18 OR Yale-Brown Obsessive-Compulsive Scale score greater than or equal to 16
+- Hamilton Depression Rating Scale score of 18 or higher or Yale-Brown Obsessive-Compulsive Scale score of 16 or higher

 You will not qualify if you...

-- Imminent risk of suicide (based on the CSSRS)
+- Imminent risk of suicide based on clinical assessment

-- Have met criteria for any significant substance use disorder within the past 6 months
+- Significant substance use disorder within past 6 months

-- Prior completion of this accelerated TMS treatment protocol during the current depressive episode
+- Prior completion of this accelerated TMS protocol during current depressive episode

-- Participated in any clinical trial with an investigational drug or device within the past 6 weeks prior to screening
+- Participation in clinical trials with investigational drugs or devices within past 6 weeks

-- History of seizures (except juvenile febrile seizures) or any condition/concurrent medication that could notably lower seizure threshold
+- History of seizures except juvenile febrile seizures or medications lowering seizure threshold

-- Current pregnancy or planning to conceive during the study
+- Current pregnancy or plans to conceive during study

-- Abnormal bloodwork for electrolytes, thyroid or liver function
+- Abnormal blood tests affecting electrolytes, thyroid, or liver function

 AI-Screening